Cachalot-class submarine: Design

 Although externally much like the later "fleet submarines," internally the Cachalots were quite different.
-Due to pressure from the Submarine Officers Conference, they featured full double hulls adapted from the Kaiserliche Marine's U-135, direct-drive diesel-electric propulsion systems, a separate crew's mess (reinstated thanks to EB's rearrangement of the internal layout; Portsmouth would follow soon after), and considerable space around the conning tower within the large bridge fairwater (which was drastically cut down in World War II when the 3-inch (76 mm) deck gun was relocated forward of the bridge).
+Due to pressure from the Submarine Officers Conference, they featured full double hulls derived from the concept of the Kaiserliche Marine's U-135, direct-drive diesel propulsion systems, a separate crew's mess (reinstated thanks to EB's rearrangement of the internal layout; Portsmouth would follow soon after), and considerable space around the conning tower within the large bridge fairwater (which was drastically cut down in World War II when the 3-inch (76 mm) deck gun was relocated forward of the bridge).
 The 3-inch gun was selected because it was felt at the time that a larger gun would encourage submarine captains to fight on the surface against superior anti-submarine ships; this remained the standard submarine deck gun until early in World War II, when war experience showed that a larger gun was needed.

 EB greatly expanded on the use of electric welding that had been pioneered by Portsmouth on the earlier V-boats.
 On Cuttlefish, most of the outer hull and the fuel tanks were welded, while the inner pressure hull remained riveted.
 Portsmouth, while welding non-critical areas on Cachalot like the superstructure, piping brackets, support framing and interior tanks, continued to use riveting for both the inner and outer hulls.
 During the war, the riveted boats would leak fuel oil.

 The as-built engine specifications were two BuEng-built, MAN-designed M9Vu 40/46 nine-cylinder two-cycle direct drive main diesel engines, 1535 hp each, with one BuEng MAN two-cycle auxiliary diesel engine, driving a 330 kW electrical generator.
 The auxiliary engine was for charging batteries or for increased surface speed via a diesel-electric system providing power to the main electric motors.

 Due to the full double hull design, the external tanks proved too narrow for easy maintenance, and the MAN diesels were a constant headache, demanding re-engining with General Motors-Winton four-cycle 16-258 engines in 1936-38.
 On the other hand, the class made a major contribution to habitability, when Cuttlefish was the first sub fitted with air conditioning, and to effectiveness, being first fitted with the Mark I Torpedo Data Computer (TDC).